Code of Stewardship

 The UK Stewardship Code 2012 has been replaced by the UK Stewardship Code 2020 (the “2020 Code”), which has extended the scope of the code beyond listed UK equities to fixed income and investments outside the UK, among other asset classes.

 The FCA requires Stone Harbor Investment Partners (UK) LLP, an FCA regulated entity, to publish a statement on its website regarding the nature of its commitment to the Stewardship Code.
-A firm may decide to become a signatory to the Stewardship Code on a voluntary basis.
+A firm may decide to apply to become a signatory to the Stewardship Code on a voluntary basis.

 Shareholder Rights Directive II

 The revised Shareholder Rights Directive (“SRD II”) applies to EU asset managers, including MIFID investment firms, alternative investment fund managers (AIFMs), UCITS management companies and self-managed UCITS (“Asset Managers”), from 10 June 2019.
 Under SRD II, Asset Managers are required to adopt on a “comply or explain” basis an engagement policy describing how an asset manager integrates in its investment strategy shareholder engagement relating to companies that have a registered office in the EU and are listed on EU regulated markets (“EU investee companies”).
 For entities regulated by the UK Financial Conduct Authority (“FCA”), the FCA has further expanded the scope of SRD II to cover to investee companies whose shares are admitted to trading on a regulated market in the European Economic Area (“EEA”), including overseas companies with a secondary listing in the EEA, as well as to investee companies whose share are listed “on a comparable market outside the EEA”.